-In mediation analysis, we are interested in breaking down the overall effect of a treatment on an outcome into its constituent parts through one or more mediators in the system (Figure 2f).
-The overall effect of a treatment on an outcome is known as the total effect, which includes the effects of all conceivable mediators along all possible paths from the treatment to the outcome (path c' in Figure 2f).
+In mediation analysis, we are interested in breaking down the overall effect of a treatment on an outcome into its constituent parts through one or more mediators in the system (Fig. 2F).
+The overall effect of a treatment on an outcome is known as the total effect, which includes the effects of all conceivable mediators along all possible paths from the treatment to the outcome (path c' in Fig. 2F).
 The total effect represents the change in the outcome when the treatment is changed from control to treated (if the treatment variable is binary), or when the treatment is changed by one unit value (in the case of a discrete or continuous treatment) while holding all other variables not on the causal path constant.
 The total effect provides no information on the contribution of individual mediating pathways to the effect of the treatment on the outcome.

 The effect of the treatment on the outcome that operates through an observed mediator is known as an indirect effect, which captures the magnitude of the relationship between the treatment and outcome that is attributable to the mediator.
-Hence, an indirect effect is sometimes referred to as a "mediated effect" (VanderWeele and Vansteelandt, 2014; MacKinnon et al., 2007).
-An indirect effect is influenced by both the magnitude and direction of the relationship between the treatment and mediator (path a in Figure 2f) and by the magnitude and direction of the relationship between the mediator and the outcome (path b in Figure 2f).
+Hence, an indirect effect is sometimes referred to as a 'mediated effect' (VanderWeele & Vansteelandt, 2014; MacKinnon, Fairchild & Fritz, 2007a).
+An indirect effect is influenced by both the magnitude and direction of the relationship between the treatment and mediator (path a in Fig. 2F) and by the magnitude and direction of the relationship between the mediator and the outcome (path b in Fig. 2F).

-The causal effect of the treatment on the outcome that is not transmitted through the mediator of interest is referred to as the direct effect (path c in Figure 2f).
+The causal effect of the treatment on the outcome that is not transmitted through the mediator of interest is referred to as the direct effect (path c in Fig. 2F).
 The direct effect is not equivalent to an unmediated effect, although some texts refer to it as such.
 Indeed, there is no such thing as a truly unmediated causal effect (Le Poidevin, 2007; Mellor, 1995).
 The direct effect represents the effect through all other pathways from the treatment to the outcome that are not of interest or are unobservable to the researchers.
 We therefore think of the direct effect as the part of the total effect that does not pass through the mediator of interest.
-In many causal diagrams, the direct effect is not drawn but is implied (e.g., Figures 2a, 2b, 2d and 2e).
+In many causal diagrams, the direct effect is not drawn but is implied (e.g. Fig. 2A, B, D and E).